Green Artist

 Budget Shop

 Do you need the most expensive tools?
 No. Does having nice tools help?
 Yes.
-I’m a big believer in a great artist can make excellent work with the cheapest of materials.
+I’m a big believer that a great artist can make excellent work with the cheapest of materials.
 Having nice art materials can be nice, but it’s expensive to get the best brands.

 But if you are just starting out as an artist, please don’t think you need the most expensive art supplies!
 Student-grade supplies can be just as nice.